 How to boot Windows in Safe Mode?.

-2.1 Uninstall recent update.
+Uninstall the recent update.

 It could be possible that the error is occurring due to recently installed system updates.
 So, to fix “irql_not_less_or_equal Windows 10” error.
 You need to uninstall the most recent update.